Amalfi-Festival/amalfi-festival-org/_classes/choral-week.md

 Perform in two concerts in historic venues in stunning locations:  c

-- Concert 1 - "Italian Evolution."
-June 30 - with Chamber Orchestra in the incomparabe Basilica San Giovanni di Napoli, sponsored by the International Rotary Club of Naples.
+- Concert 1 - "Handel in Italy"  - with chamber orchestra - June 30.
+Basilica San Giovanni di Napoli, sponsored by the International Rotary Club of Naples.

 - Concert 2 - "American & Italian Friendship Concert" - July 2, Palazzo Mezzacapo Gardens, Maiori.
 A gala event in the enchanting, historic gardens where Caruso once sang.
 A much anticipated evening for our Italian audiences!
 -